neilmathias21/a2-english-for-developers-notes/README.md

 ## Course Progress
 - Learn Greetings in your First Day at the Office, Not started
-- Learn Greetings in your First Day at the Office, Not started
 - Learn Introductions in an Online Team Meeting, Not started
 - Learn Conversation Starters in the Break Room, Not started
 - Learn How to Talk About a Typical Workday and Tasks, Not started